aditya-pushkar/hundred-thousand-row-main/README.md

 #### Key Features:
 - **Fetch and Display Squares**: The squares of integers are fetched from an API and displayed in a table.
 - **Batched Loading**: Integers are loaded in batches of 25 at a time, starting from 1 up to 100,000.
-- **Parallel Fetching**: Square of the integers is fetched in parallel
+- **Parallel Fetching**:  The square of the integers is fetched in parallel.
 - **Infinite Scrolling**: More integers and their squares are fetched when the user scrolls to the end of the table.

 #### Main Components: